Martin-Atrin/Prezefren/README.md

 # Prezefren 🎤➡️🌍

+**Built from ❤️ for communities worldwide - by one dude with a laptop, bunch of coffee and Claude**

+Tldr; What started as an afternoon project transpired in a month long journey of **** -> finding out.
+Now I present to you Prezefren.
+While I have many more ideas and areas in which I want to push it further, I hope I'll find enough enthusiasts that can help me with propelling this further, to open up possibilities of today to communities worldwide.
+I mean, any presentation that can run in multiple languages offline is a great thing.
+Now what if we made it interactive?
+Save transcriptions and process them right there on the machine?
+Possibilities (and ideas :D) are there.

+Lots of love, keep passing on knowledge, Martin.
+--below you will find some summaries about the software that my trusty Claudpanion made, read up so you know how to do stuff!
+--but in general it's very intuitive - get the .dmg or .zip and fire away.
+Whisper is baked in already!

 **Free & Open Source Real-Time Voice Transcription & Translation for macOS**

 Transform your voice into instant, floating subtitles with professional AI-powered transcription and translation.
 Completely free with no restrictions - if you have a Mac, you can use Prezefren.